Why a Licensed Electrician Is Essential for Tesla Charger Installation

 • Increasing your home’s electrical load

-• Installing outdoor electrical equipment
+• Installing outdoor electrical equipmen

 A simple rule of thumb: